memfault/interrupt/_drafts/best-of-binutils.md

 159 Console gets terminal screen size or assumes 80 in case the readout fails.
 It must be executed after each terminal width change to ensure correct text display.
 ```

+Neat!
+We've found a few long strings printed by the console that we could consider removing if we
+were desperate to save some code space!

 ### nm

-nm lets you inspect the locations and sizes of symbols within a binary.
+`nm` lets you inspect the locations and sizes of symbols within a binary.
 It can be a quick way to
 find where particular symbols are located or identify what symbols are taking up a lot of space in
 a binary.